Scottish Winter Adventure

 Desirable – Camping experience.

 This trip will be led by experienced adventurer and expedition leader, Becky Coles.
-When she is not busy leading, Becky can be found traveling and adventuring.
+When she is not busy leading, Becky can be found travelling and adventuring.
 She has climbed 4 first ascents, trekked in Alaska and cycled solo in Malawi.
 Becky is always keen to share her knowledge and experience and loves helping others plan their own expeditions and to travel adventurously.

-All group safety equipment and guiding is included in the price.
+All group safety equipment and guiding

 - Hostel dormitory style accommodation during the week (approx. £35).
 These will be reserved in advance but you will pay the full amount to the hostel on arrival.

 - Travel and accommodation either side of the adventure start and finish

 - Food and drink